This post was updated in April 2025

 The roof terrace

-While still imaginative and, no mistaking, a Gaudí rooftop, I get the feeling that, after completion, the architect thought to himself: “I can definitely do better in my next house“.
+While still imaginative and, no mistake, a Gaudí rooftop, I get the feeling that, after completion, the architect thought to himself: “I can definitely do better in my next house“.
 And that, my friends, would be La Pedrera.

 The terrace of Casa Milà is one of the most magical places in Barcelona and a sculptural masterpiece.
 Stairwells, ventilation towers and chimneys are the 3 main elements that combine to make a highly original and wonderful space.
-It is not a flat surface (like casa Batlló) and you will be climbing up and downstairs to see the sights so those with bad knees, be aware.
+It is not a flat surface (like Casa Batlló), and you will be climbing up and downstairs to see the sights, so those with bad knees, be aware.

 The only disadvantage of La Pedrera’s roof terrace compared to Casa Batlló’s is that it will be closed when it rains.
-So check the weather forecast beforehand so you don’t leave Barcelona without experiencing it.
+So, check the weather forecast beforehand so you don’t leave Barcelona without experiencing it.

-OUR TIP: On Summer nights both La Pedrera and Casa Batlló offer night shows on their roof terraces.
-Both are great and I can’t think of a better way to enjoy the atmosphere of these special places accompanied by great music and surrounded by Gaudí’s endless imagination.
+OUR TIP: On Summer nights, both La Pedrera and Casa Batlló offer night shows on their roof terraces.
+Both are great, and I can’t think of a better way to enjoy the atmosphere of these special places, accompanied by great music and surrounded by Gaudí’s endless imagination.

 The price

-Bear in mind that there is a surcharge of €4 to €12 in Casa Batlló and €2 in La Pedrera if you decide to buy your ticket at the entrance.
+Bear in mind that there is a surcharge of €4 in Casa Batlló and €1 in La Pedrera if you decide to buy your ticket at their box offices.
 This is one of the reasons why it is advisable to pre-book online.
-The main one is that you will skip the lines at both attractions (only with the Gold Ticket at Casa Batlló).
+In La Pedrera, your online purchase will entitle you to wait in the fast-moving pre-booked tickets queue, which will save precious holiday time.

 One word of warning: nowadays, there are many websites selling tickets to the Gaudí attractions.
-Most of them will charge an extra booking fee so you will end up paying more than you should.
-Even worse, there are even some scamming sites selling fake tickets that, of course, won’t be valid.
+Most of them will charge an extra booking fee, so you will end up paying more than you should.
+Even worse, there are some scamming sites selling fake tickets that, of course, won’t be valid.
 If you want to pay the official price, always book through an official site.
 These are the official sites where you can purchase tickets to both buildings with no surprises:

 The Basic must-see tickets!